Ilanlivne/ZeroEst/README.md

 <!-- badges: end -->

 The goal of ZeroEst is to provide set of functions to estimate the noise level in a semi-supervised high dimensional regression model.
+See details in https://arxiv.org/abs/2102.07203

 ## Installation